Definition of Academic Terms

 Changing a Schedule

-Courses dropped after the date specified in the academic calendar are not subject to refunds.
-Courses may not be dropped in the 30 calendar days immediately prior to the end of the semester.
+Courses withdrawn after the date specified in the academic calendar are not subject to refunds.
+Students may not withdraw from a course in the 30 calendar days from last day of the semester or last day published for WP/WF.

 Change of Name or Address